 In terms of taxation, LLCs are generally taxed at a higher rate than sole establishments.
 But honestly, because the tax regime in the UAE is so great, that doesn’t make much of a difference.

 Ultimately, the best business structure for your needs will depend on a variety of factors.
-But taking the time to carefully consider all your options will help ensure that you choose the right option for your business.
+However, taking the time to carefully consider all your options will help ensure that you choose the right option for your business.

-Get Help With Your UAE Sole Establishment
+Get Help with Your UAE Sole Establishment

 We hope this guide has been helpful, but we know just how stressful it can be to set up a sole establishment in the UAE.
 That’s why we created DUQE.
 Our mission is to make it easy to set up a business in Dubai, plain and simple.

 We have years of experience setting up businesses and can take care of all the paperwork for you so that you can focus on running your company.

 Get in touch to learn more about our services and how we can help you and your business thrive.